Thank you for being interested in palm oil free shaving cream and shaving lotion. Below are options for shaving without palm oil.

 Palm oil free shaving – New Zealand

 See above for Ethique’s palm oil free shaving bar.
 Based in New Zealand, they ship to Australia, United States, UK and Europe, and more.
-You can also find some of Ethique’s products online at Target and Amazon.
+You can also find some of Ethique’s products on Amazon.

 Palm oil free shaving – Australia

 Urthyly Organics is certified Palm Free by Orangutan Alliance.

 Their palm oil free shaving soap contains saponified coconut oil as well as (all organic) olive oil, castor oil, macadamia oil, hempseed oil and jojoba.
 It also contains essential oils including lemon myrtle, bergamot, aniseed and cedarwood.

 Viva La Body is certified Palm Oil Free by Orangutan Alliance.

 - Solid Shave Bar

 This shave bar is made with coconut, castor oil, Himalayan cedarwood oil, and lemongrass oil.